-Chelsworth Park, between Ivanhoe Public Golf Course and Wilson Reserve in East Ivanhoe, is close to the Yarra River Corridor.
-The park, which is approximately 11 hectares, comprises sporting fields, a shared walking/bicycle trail, indigenous River Red Gums and non-indigenous trees and shrubs.
+This 11 hectare reserve is close to the Yarra River corridor.
+It has sporting fields, a shared walking/bicycle trail, indigenous river red gums and non-indigenous trees and shrubs.

-Chelsworth Park lies within the Gippsland Plain Bioregion and has a Floodplain Riparian Woodland – River Red Gum (terrace) vegetation community.
-The environmental assets within this reserve are managed by the Banyule Bushland Management Unit.
+The reserve is in the Gippsland Plain bioregion, and has a floodplain riparian woodland – river red gum (terrace) vegetation community.
+It is managed by the Banyule Bushland Management Unit.

-For community enquiries relating to the CRG or to make contact with CRG members please forward all correspondance via firstname.lastname@example.org.
+For community enquiries relating to the group, or to make contact with its members, please forward all correspondence via firstname.lastname@example.org.

-Below is a list of the CRG Members and who they are representing:
+Below is a list of members and who they represent:

 - Ivanhoe Cricket Club: Richard Drew